San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

 If you do one thing in Argentina, let it be visiting an estancia.

 These historic ranches offer “dias de campo” – days in the countryside.
-Some operate as charming bed and breakfasts, as well.
+Some also operate as charming bed and breakfasts.

-The dia de campo itinerary will depend on the estancia but they typically always include welcome drinks and empanadas, a full asado (traditional barbecue) lunch, horseback riding, use of the grounds after lunch, and pastries and coffee to end the day.
+The dia de campo itinerary will depend on the estancia but they typically always include welcome drinks and empanadas, a full asado (barbecue) lunch, horseback riding, use of the grounds after lunch, and pastries and coffee to end the day.

 If you have your own car you can reserve directly and plan your own day.

-La Florita is another favorite of mine.
+- La Florita is a favorite of mine.
 This dia de campo isn’t on a sprawling estate like El Ombu but is run by a talented local family.
-Prices are more affordable than El Ombu and other ranches but with that know that they don’t speak English.
+Prices are more affordable but know that they don’t speak English.

 Keep Reading: The Best Estancias Near Buenos Aires